1983 – 1995 (12 years)

 Following the remix album Hundreds & Thousands, Somerville quit the band, stating he wanted a career which was "more political".
 Presumably this related to internal politics rather than the lyrical direction of the band, as his new project relied almost entirely on unpolitical songs and cover versions – and they were a huge success in doing so.
 He teamed up with Coles to form The Communards and in 1986 outsold all other singles in the UK with their version of Don't Leave Me This Way.

-Bronski Beat recruited John Foster as Somerville’s replacement, a singer of less stage presence, charisma and a deeper and more unprovocative voice.
-A very catchy single called Hit That Perfect Beat managed, amazingly, to equal the two previous biggest hits by reaching Number 3 in the UK charts, but one solitary Top 20 hit followed, plus the listless album Truthdare Doubledare, before the band’s demise.
+Bronski Beat recruited John Foster as Somerville's replacement.
+A very catchy single called Hit That Perfect Beat managed to equal the two previous biggest hits by reaching Number 3 in the UK charts.
+In 1986, they released their second album, Truthdare Doubledare.